 - January 1 – March 31: Medicare Advantage Open Enrollment Period

-As mentioned before, sometimes AEP is also referred to as Medicare open enrollment, when in fact there is an entirely separate Medicare Advantage Open Enrollment Period (OEP) that happens every year between January 1 and March 31.
+Sometimes the Medicare AEP is also referred to as Medicare open enrollment, when in fact there is an entirely separate Medicare Advantage Open Enrollment Period (OEP) that happens every year between January 1 and March 31.

 - Switch to another Medicare Advantage Plan

-- Disenroll from a Medicare Advantage Plan and go back to Original Medicare, you would have until March 31 to join a separate Medicare prescription drug plan to add prescription coverage.
+- Disenroll from a Medicare Advantage Plan and go back to Original Medicare – you would have until March 31 to join a separate Medicare prescription drug plan to add prescription coverage.

 This means you don’t have to (and you shouldn’t) wait until October 15 to prepare.
 In fact, you should start with the first step below as early as September.

 Sometime in September your plan should send you an Annual Notice of Change (ANOC).
 Before you review this document, it’s important to assess your needs.